 This also means that your clan can still complete a raid, even if you have fewer than six members.
 A special “Oathkeeper’s Score” will be given to your clan for these activities, which lets seekers know if your clan typically sticks it out with newcomers until they complete a mission.
 Should you work particularly well with the new players, you can add them to your clan to act as guides for future missions.

-Joining a Guided Game is extremely simple, though depending on the role you’re taking, you might have to wait a little longer than you would hope.
+Wait times tend to be lengthier depending on which role you’re choosing, but joining a Guided Game is incredibly simple.
 To join a Guided Game for a Nightfall strike, head to your Destinations tab (hold the touchpad on PlayStation 4) and then select the Strikes option in the top-left corner.
 From there, scroll to the right, and you’ll see a tab for Guided Games.